acentswap/docs2-wiki/code/smart-contracts/ifo.md

 ## Contract info

 Each IFO has its own smart contract.
-You may find their address with the link to BscScan on the [history IFO](https://pancakeswap.finance/ifo/history) page, under each IFO sale.
+You may find their address with the link to AcentScan on the [history IFO](https://pancakeswap.finance/ifo/history) page, under each IFO sale.

 Alternatively, you may track each IFO using its deployer.